Easy's Waltz: Cast

-Production

-The film began shooting in 2023 and wrapped production in early 2024.

 Release

 The film had its world premiere at the Toronto International Film Festival on September 11, 2025.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 63 out of 100, based on five critics, indicating "generally favorable" reviews.

-For Deadline, critic Pete Hammond writes that the script feels "plucked straight out of the 1970s, maybe even the ’50s" but that the film is "richly entertaining."
+For Deadline, critic Pete Hammond writes that the script feels "plucked straight out of the 1970s, maybe even the '50s" but that the film is "richly entertaining."